 - Improper soil.

-Shamrock drooping due to lack of water
+1. Shamrock drooping can be due to lack of water

 Shamrock plants love water and it is a lack of water that is the most common cause for drooping shamrock plants.